 For TEACH Grant and FSEOG overpayments, you can also adjust subsequent disbursements.

 If that is not possible, you must promptly attempt to recover the overpayment by notifying the student (by paper or electronically) and requesting full payment.
-The notice must state that if he or she fails to repay the overpayment or to make satisfactory repayment arrangements, the student will be ineligible for FSA funds until the overpayment is resolved.
+The notice must state that if he or she fails to repay the overpayment or to make satisfactory repayment arrangements, the student will be ineligible for future FSA funds until the overpayment is resolved.

 If the student claims that your school made a mistake in determining the overpayment, you must consider any information the student provides and judge whether the objection is warranted.